 |Gene (s)||p63 (603273)|

 ADULT syndrome is a rare autosomal dominant disorder characterized by ectrodactyly (congenital abnormality involving the absence of some fingers or toes), excessive freckling, nail dystrophy, lacrimal duct abnormalities, hypoplastic breasts/nipples and hypodontia.
 An association with p63 gene mutations was first described by Duijf et al in 2002.
-Mutations in this transcription factor have also been identified in other ectodermal dysplasia syndromes including AEC (ankyloblepharon-ectodermal dysplasia-clefting; Hay Wells; OMIM 106260) syndrome, EEC (ectrodactyly, ectodermal dysplasia, cleftting; OMIM 129900) limb-mammary syndrome (OMIM 603543), split-hand split-foot malformation syndrome (OMIM 605289) and, most recently, Rapp-Hodgkin syndrome (OMIM 129400).
+Mutations in this transcription factor have also been identified in other ectodermal dysplasia syndromes including AEC (ankyloblepharon-ectodermal dysplasia-clefting; Hay Wells; OMIM 106260) syndrome, EEC (ectrodactyly, ectodermal dysplasia, cleftting; OMIM 129900) limb-mammary syndrome (OMIM 603543), split-hand split-foot malformation syndrome (OMIM 605289) and, most recently, Rapp-Hodgkin syndrome (OMIM 129400). (see table below)

-Many affected individuals have been found to have mutations within the p63 gene, with a hotspot mutation occurring within the DNA binding domain of the gene at the R298 residue.
+Many affected individuals show mutations within the p63 gene, with a hotspot mutation occurring within the DNA binding domain of the gene at p.Arg337 (formerly known as p.Arg298) residue.
 The p63 gene is a p53 homolog, and is an important transcription factor in the development of normal skin and ectodermal structures.